keithmburu/courses/2022-ml/labs/lab0.md

 If you're on Haverford's campus or are connected to the VPN, you should be prompted for your password.
 When you type it, the characters won't show on the screen, but they are being read.
 Press [ENTER] when you are finished.
 If you're successful, you should see a welcome screen.
 You can type `exit` to disconnect.

-On your local computer, I recommend that Window susers update Ubuntu packages to the latest versions with:
+On your local computer, I recommend that Windows users update Ubuntu packages to the latest versions with:

 ```bash
 sudo apt upgrade